 You can also try making these in muffin pans.
 They would be easy to serve to a classroom of kids or as a snack at your holiday cocktail party.

-- Gluten Free Vegan Teff Brownies
+- Gluten-Free Vegan Teff Brownies

-- Gluten-Free Chai-Spiced Teff Waffles
+- Chai-Spiced Teff Waffles

 - Vanilla Gluten-free Vegan Pizzelles

-- Gluten-free Apple Teff Pancakes
+- Gluten-free Vegan Teff Stuffing

 Gluten-free and Vegan Teff Gingerbread